JediMasterSlagle/Final/README.md

 ## Final Model Decision

 ## Creating Flask App for Model
 The purpose of this app is to give an interactive experience with our machine learning model.
 Due to project time constraints, we created a new model that didn't include make_and_model and year.
 Both variables have too many options to write into the html code (make_and_model with 500+ and year 90+).
-We still used the BalancedRandomForestClassifier model for the heroku app.
+We still used the Native Random Oversampling model for the heroku app.

 X: outcome <br />
 y: region, month, light_condtion, weather

-#### BalancedRandomForestClassifier Results
+#### Native Random Oversampling Results
 ![alt text](https://github.com/JediMasterSlagle/Final/blob/main/Machine%20Learning/Final%20Model/images/final_model_heroku_app_results.png)

 #### Save the Model using Pickle